The Many Faces Of Schisandra, from Detoxification, Lipid Metabolism, and Acetyl-Aldehyde

 Counter Indications To Give Some Pause

-2. Low Magnesium or Zinc
+1. Low NAD, Magnesium or Zinc

 References: